ThreeMammals/Ocelot/docs/features/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use HttpHandlerOptions in ReRoute configuration to set up HttpHandler behavior:

-- _AllowAutoRedirect_ is a value that indicates whether the request should follow redirection responses.
+1. AllowAutoRedirect is a value that indicates whether the request should follow redirection responses.
 Set it true if the request should automatically follow redirection responses from the Downstream resource; otherwise false.
-The default value is true.
-- _UseCookieContainer_ is a value that indicates whether the handler uses the CookieContainer property to store server cookies and uses these cookies when sending requests.
-The default value is true.
+The default value is false.
+2. UseCookieContainer is a value that indicates whether the handler uses the CookieContainer property to store server cookies and uses these cookies when sending requests.
+The default value is false.
+Please note that if you are using the CookieContainer Ocelot caches the HttpClient for each downstream service.
+This means that all requests to that DownstreamService will share the same cookies. `Issue 274 <https://github.com/ThreeMammals/Ocelot/issues/274>`_ was created because a user noticed that the cookies were being shared.
+I tried to think of a nice way to handle this but I think it is impossible.
+If you don't cache the clients that means each request gets a new client and therefore a new cookie container.
+If you clear the cookies from the cached client container you get race conditions due to inflight requests.
+This would also mean that subsequent requests dont use the cookies from the previous response!
+All in all not a great situation.
+I would avoid setting
+UseCookieContainer to true unless you have a really really good reason.
+Just look at your response headers and forward the cookies back with your next request!

 Multiple environments
 ^^^^^^^^^^^^^^^^^^^^^